-Namibia is a southern African country bordering the Atlantic ocean on the west, Zambia and Angola to the north, Botswana to the east and South Africa to the south.
+Namibia is a country in southern Africa bordering the Atlantic Ocean to the west, Zambia and Angola to the north, Botswana to the east and South Africa to the south.
 The country plays a key role in the mining sector.
 Benefiting from a stable economy, fair laws and mining-supportive history, the country attracts significant international investment to the African continent.